RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 ```sh
 rladmin cluster certificate set cm certificate_file cluster.pem key_file key.pem
 ```
-Read bellow about updating your proxy and syncer certificates for Active-Active and Actice-Passive (Replica Of) Redis databases.
+The following sections describe how to update proxy and syncer certificates for Active-Active and Active-Passive (Replica Of) databases.

 ### Using the REST API